 MIEM HSE - Institute with 56 years of history, trains specialists for high-tech industries.
 Teaching staff MIEM includes 1 Academic of RAS, 4 Corresponding Member of RAS, 34 winner of the State Prize of the Russian Federation.
 Close ties with leading industry institutions: RAS institutes, international companies such as National Instruments, InfoWatch, Zyxel, QNAP, Altium Limited, as well as laboratories equipped with the latest : 3D visualization; laser technologies; telecommunications; cybersecurity - allow to prepare for specialists at the highest level.

-The Vice Rector position will be taken up by Igor Chirikov (who is also Director of the Centre for Sociology in Higher Education at the ).
+The Vice Rector position will be taken up by Igor Chirikov (who is also Director of the Centre for Sociology in Higher Education at the Institute of Education).
 Igor Chirikov spoke with the HSE news service about his main tasks in this new role.

 The main need in this area is to foster the potential of students enrolled in HSE.
 Every year, HSE is listed as one of Russia’s best universities by enrolment quality, meaning that some of the most talented members of their generation choose to study here.
 The university should not ignore the potent resource that they, and their creative abilities, represent.
 It is essential that the activities carried out by our students, teachers and executives all help develop the HSE.
 This can be achieved through supporting a variety of student initiatives, clubs, associations, and events.